Skip to main content

 1. We first group all options with the same aggregation primary key (Hotel Santo Domingo - Double Room - All Inclusive).

-2. Since there is a preference rule for SUP1 hotels, we apply the tolerance check:
+2. Since there is a preference rule for SUP1 hotels, we recalculate the price and internally save it like:

 Formula: